IBM i Secure Foundation

 New line of defense

-In the 5.4 and 6.1 IBM i operating system releases, a new line of defense was added to protect data.
+In the 6.1 IBM i operating system releases, a new line of defense was added to protect data.
 All supported systems have enhanced hardware storage protection (HSP) capabilities.
 The hardware checks every attempted access against the protection attributes assigned to that particular storage, and more protection attributes are now provided by all hardware models on which the release can be run.
 Stronger hardware level protection is just another way IBM i is improving your system security.

 Browse Power Systems